Csecsi85/Word-reader-for-kids/README.md

 ## Reason of doing this:

-I want to play Activity Board gamekk with my daughter who is not able to read well yet.
+I want to play Activity Board game with my daughter who is not able to read well yet.
 So I had to read the words for her every time, but then I can't play in the game because I know the answer.

 ## What I'm building: